-TL;DR: Your Ceiling Fan Maintenance Cheat Sheet
+Key Takeaways: Ceiling Fan Maintenance

-• Clean ceiling fans every 2-4 weeks during active use seasons (spring/summer) to prevent dust buildup that strains the motor.
+• Clean ceiling fans every 2-4 weeks during active use seasons to prevent dust buildup that strains the motor.

 Is Your Ceiling Fan Working Harder Than It Should?